Port of Lomé - Togo

 - 80% of Togolese foreign trade

-- Top export products: phosphates, cocoa, coffee, copra,
+- Top export products: phosphates, cocoa, coffee, copra, and cotton

-- Traffic: 8 million tons
+- Traffic: 8 million tonnes

 - Niger and Mali has one warehouse in the Port of Lomé